 The spouses/civil partner of the deceased

-A widow/widower has a particularly strong claim against the estate under the Inheritance Act, a piece of legislation designed to protect people from unfair provision in wills.
+A widow/widower has a particularly strong claim against the estate under the Inheritance Act.
 The court approaches these claims more generously than, for example, claims by adult children, where the provision is likely to be less generous.

 The ex-spouses/civil partner of the deceased